MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 ## Restrict calling

-To restrict calling, first you create a new Microsoft Teams policy, and then you assign that policy to the appropriate user(s).
+To restrict calling, first you create a new Microsoft Teams policy, and then you assign that policy to the appropriate users.

 > [!TIP]
 > You can also assign policies to groups.
 [Learn more](/microsoftteams/assign-policies-users-and-groups)